 13. Always Check the Sound Post

 Make sure your violin’s soundpost remains in the correct, upright position.
 If the soundpost falls, head straight to your nearest luthier.
 A professional can reset the post in the correct position.

 How often you re-hair the bow depends on how much you play.
 Most violinists play for around two to four hours per day and re-hair the violin twice per year.

 If you find you’re using more bow hair, consider having a professional shop re-hair the bow for you to prevent warping.

-Never attempt to clean your violin with alcohol or any other type of liquid solvent.
+Never attempt to clean your instrument with alcohol or any other type of liquid solvent.
 They strip away the varnish.
 Hot water can even harm the instrument.

-Stick to using a dry, soft cloth to regularly clean the violin.
+Stick to using a dry, soft cloth to regularly clean it.
 Wood polish made for violins may also help.
-Make sure to always use a separate cloth for cleaning a polishing, however.
+Make sure to always use a separate cloth for cleaning and polishing, however.

 If your violin breaks, never attempt to fix it yourself using store-bought glue.
 Violins are created with a unique animal hide glue.
 It allows the instrument to breathe in varying weather conditions.
 The best course of action is to head to your local luthier for repairs.